-Description The subjects comprise a three storey semi-detached town house with an extension to the rear.
-Accommodation The Accommodation comprises - Ground Floor - Entrance Hall, Family Room, Living/Dining Room, Kitchen, Rear Vestibule and W.C.
-First Floor - Landing, Bedroom 1, Bedroom 2, Rear Hall, Bedroom 3, Shower Room and Family Bathroom.
-Attic Floor - Landing and Two Bedrooms.

-Gross internal floor area (m2) The gross internal floor area extends to 163sq m or thereby. -------------------------------- --
+Description The subjects comprise a one and a half storey detached house with a two storey extension to the rear.
+Accommodation The Accommodation comprises - Ground Floor - Sun Room, Entrance Hall, Living Room, Bedroom/Snug, Dining Room, Kitchen, Rear Vestibule and W.C.
+First Floor- Landing, Bedroom 1 with Ensuite, Bedroom 2, Rear Hall and Bathroom. • Gross internal floor area (m2) The gross internal floor area extends to 134sq m or thereby, including the sun room.
+Neighbourhood and location The property is situated in a semi rural location between Kinloss and Findhorn, opposite Findhorn Bay and adjacent to the Kinloss RAF site.
+Usual amenities and transport links are available within a reasonable distance.
+Age 124 years Weather It was mostly dry with intermittent showers at the time of the inspection.

-Age 118 years ----- -----------

-Weather Dry.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneys are stone.
+The chimneyheads are of stone construction, dressed in lead and cement flashings, where visible from ground level.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main and extension roofs are pitched and covered with slates.
-Access to the main roof space is via a hatch on the third floor landing.
-Insulation has been laid between the joists.
-Access to the extension roof space is via a hatch to the second floor rear hall.
-Insulation has been laid between the joists where visible.

-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are a mixture of upvc and cast iron.
+The main roof is pitched, timber framed and covered with slates.
+Access to the main roof space is via a hatch located on the landing.
+Insulation has been laid between and over the joists.
+The extension roof to the rear is flat and appears to be covered with felt.
+Rainwater fittings Visually inspected with the aid of binoculars where Training o appropriate.
+The rainwater fittings are mostly of upvc with some cast iron gutters.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of pointed solid stone construction.
-The extension appears to be of blockwork, rendered externally.

-Internal and external doors were opened and closed where keys were available.
+The main external walls are of pointed solid stone construction.
+The extension walls appear to be of cavity blockwork construction, rendered externally.
+There is provision for sub-floor ventilation in the form of air vents to the front elevation only.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are mostly of a double glazed upvc.
-The majority of the windows appear to have been installed relatively recently.
-There is a velux window to the attic floor.
-The external doors are timber.
+The sun room door and windows are of a double glazed upvc.
+There is a velux window located to the landing.
+The side door is timber.
+The fascia boards and soffits at the eaves of the roof are timber.
+External decorations Visually inspected.
+Parts of the external joinery is painted.
+1 , ,